slamdata/purescript-dom-keyboard/README.md

 To add or remove keyboard shortcuts please use
 [the provided program generator](generator/src/Main.purs).

-After altering the key or code shortcut sources use `pulp run` in the `generator` directory to update `src/Data/Shortcut.purs`.
+After altering the key or code shortcut sources use `pulp run --include ../src` in the `generator` directory to update `src/Data/Shortcut.purs`.